prathyanthDhanus/Quizapp-frontend/README.md

 - **User Authentication: Users can register and log in to access quizzes.**
 - **Quiz Display: Users can view available quizzes and start taking them.**
 - **Question Navigation: Users can view questions one by one, select answers, and navigate between them.**
-- **RResponsive Design: The app is responsive and works well across different devices.**
+- **Responsive Design: The app is responsive and works well across different devices.**

 ## Technologies Used
 - **React: Frontend framework for building the user interface.**